-The project area is not within EFH.
-We have determined the described activity would not affect EFH.
+The project area is not in the vicinity of, or within mapped EFH.
+Therefore, we have determined the described activity would not adversely affect EFH.

-TRIBAL CONSULTATION: The Corps fully supports tribal self-governance and governmentto-government relations between Federally recognized Tribes and the Federal government.
+TRIBAL CONSULTATION: The Corps fully supports tribal self-governance and government-to-government relations between Federally recognized Tribes and the Federal government.
 Tribes with protected rights or resources that could be significantly affected by a proposed Federal action (e.g., a permit decision) have the right to consult with the Corps, Alaska District, on a government-to-government basis.
 Views of each Tribe regarding protected rights and resources will be accorded due consideration in this process.
 This public notice serves as notification to the Tribes within the area potentially affected by the proposed work and invites their participation in the Federal decision-making process regarding the protected Tribal rights or resources.
-Consultation may be initiated by the affected Tribe upon written request to the District Commander during the public comment period.
+Consultation may be initiated by the affected Tribe upon written request to the District Commander.
+This application is being coordinated with federally recognized tribes and other consulting parties.
+Any comments federal recognized tribes and other consulting parties may have concerning presently unknown archeological or historic data that may be lost or destroyed by the work under the requested permit will be considered in the Corps final assessment of the described work.